mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Documents.md

     });
 ```

-When calling {@link module:Collection#addOrReplaceOne|`addOrReplaceOne()`}, if the replacement document in the second argument contains an `_id` property and its value is different from the id value provided as the first argument, an error will be reported, regardless of wether documents with either of those ids already exist in the collection or not.
+Just like {@link module:Collection#replaceOne|`replaceOne()`}, when calling {@link module:Collection#addOrReplaceOne|`addOrReplaceOne()`}, if the replacement document in the second argument contains an `_id` property and its value is different from the id value provided as the first argument, an error will be reported, regardless of whether documents with either of those ids already exist in the collection or not.

 ```js
 const mysqlx = require('@mysql/xdevapi');